 \section{Introduction}

-The goal of this article is to study convergence rates and stability to perturbations of a class of Metropolis-Hastings (MH) algorithms for sampling target measures that are absolutely continuous with respect to a non-Gaussian measure.
-Such Targets naturally arise as posterior measures in Bayesian inverse problems with non-Gaussian priors.
+The goal of this article is to study convergence rates and stability to perturbations of a class of Metropolis-Hastings (MH) algorithms for sampling target measures that are absolutely continuous with respect to an underlying non-Gaussian measure.
+Targets in this class naturally arise as posterior measures in Bayesian inverse problems with non-Gaussian priors.
 We show that under general conditions, the algorithms of interest to us have a dimension-independent spectral gap with respect to a transport semimetric on the space of probability measures.
 Furthermore, we present a general perturbation result stating that the invariant measure of the algorithm depends continuously on perturbations of the proposal kernel and acceptance ratio.
-We also give bounds on the closeness of Ces\'{a}ro averages and other pathwise quantities of the perturbed transition kernel.
+We also give bounds on the closeness of Ces\'{a}ro averages and other pathwise quantities from the perturbed transition kernel.